 Insects are part of a healthy garden ecosystem.
-Bees and other pollinators ensure a plentiful harvest, while ladybugs and praying mantises help control plant-damaging pests—that happen to be other bugs!
-That’s right, when fruit worms, aphids, Japanese beetles, roaches, and their destructive ilk gain a toehold in a garden, they can quickly ruin your crops.
-Before that happens, consider using a targeted insecticide.
+Bees and other pollinating insects ensure a plentiful harvest from herb and veggie gardens and fruit trees, while ladybugs and praying mantises help control plant-damaging pests.
+When fruit worms, aphids, Japanese beetles, roaches, and their destructive ilk gain a toehold in a garden, they can quickly ruin crops.
+A targeted insect killer can help prevent this.

-The best insecticides for vegetable gardens are fast and effective at killing destructive bugs without harming their beneficial brethren—or pets and humans.
+The best insecticides for pest control in vegetable gardens are fast and effective at killing destructive bugs without harming their beneficial brethren—or pets and humans.
 They’re even better when they’re easy to apply without specialized equipment.
-Read on to understand how the best insecticides for vegetable gardens work and why these six rank so high in their respective categories.
+Read on to learn how insecticides for vegetable gardens work and why the following options rank as some of the best in their respective categories.

 - BEST OVERALL: Bonide (BND857) Pyrethrin Garden Insect Spray